joffy69-2/band-milestone/README.md

 Feature "Gigs" Where, When, Buy, Buy, Buy

-Feature "Merchandise" viewers can browse a shop - probably just a drop in one in reality
+Feature "Merchandise" viewers can browse a shop - probably just a drop-in one in reality

 Feature "Audio" users can listen and download sample music

 Feature "Contact" a contact form to allow users to contact the band

 >Feature 1 - allows users X to achieve Y, by having them fill out Z

 > For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.